Syngas: Uses

-Syngas is used as a source of hydrogen as well as a fuel. it is also used to directly reduce iron ore to sponge iron.
+Syngas is used as a source of hydrogen as well as a fuel (see fuel cell).
+It is also used to directly reduce iron ore to sponge iron.
 Chemical uses include the production of methanol which is a precursor to acetic acid and many acetates; liquid fuels and lubricants via the Fischer–Tropsch process and previously the Mobil methanol to gasoline process; ammonia via the Haber process, which converts atmospheric nitrogen (N2) into ammonia which is used as a fertilizer; and oxo alcohols via an intermediate aldehyde.